 Another great source for beginners, especially for local information and the ability to place group orders for equipment and bees (or borrowing equipment), is your local Beekeeping Association.
 Find your local association on Bee Culture’s Beekeeper Directory.

 Always check local codes before investing in bees and equipment.
 Some cities have limits on how many hives you can have or how much space you have to leave between your property line and your hives.
 Some cities don’t even allow beekeeping!
-If that’s the case, ask friend or farmers in more rural areas if you can set up your hives there.
+If that’s the case, ask friends or farmers in more rural areas if you can set up your hives there.

 You’ve done your homework and are ready to go.
 What next?
 Bees typically start becoming active in the spring, so that’s the perfect time to start your hive.
 Begin as soon as the weather is warm enough to give your bees time to build a thriving hive.